pubgeo/IARPA-SMART/documentation/specifications/site_model_spec.md

 # Observation Feature

 An _Observation Feature_ corresponds to a specific observation made on a specific date associated with a specific site activity.
-Unlike all other defined features, the Obersvation Feature's geometry is of type **MultiPolygon**.
+Unlike all other defined features, the Observation Feature's geometry is of type **MultiPolygon**.

 The following properties must all be defined for an _Observation Feature_.